 If you are wondering how much it cost to travel Europe for 90 days doing van life, then find out in this blog post where we break down our 3-month budget.

-We have just come to the end of our first 90-day van life adventure in Europe, and we wanted to share with you how much this cost us, in hope that this will be helpful to anybody who is considering their own van life trip and wondering what the cost implications are.
+We want to share with you how much our 90-day van life road trip in Europe cost us, in hope that this will be helpful to anybody who is considering their own van life trip and wondering what the cost implications are.

-For us, our 90 days of travel around Europe was van life travel, and this cost would be totally different for somebody who is backpacking for example, so this costing is specific to van life travel.
+For us, our 90 days of travel around Europe was van life travel, and this cost would be totally different for somebody who is going to backpack Europe for example, so this costing is specific to van life travel.

 This budget would be different for people travelling to different countries and travelling at different speed, but hopefully this can help to give a rough idea of the cost to travel Europe for 90 days.